dsnair/expressJS-examples/README.md

     - middleware
     - authentication
         - hashing passwords with bcrypt.js for signup and login
-        - using cookies to persist logged-in users (so they don't have to sign-in again)
+        - using cookies to persist logged-in users (so they don't have to login again)
         - protected routes